Achilles Tendinopathy Embolization

 • Swelling or tenderness around the tendon

-Achilles Tendinopathy Embolization is an advanced, non-surgical procedure that targets the abnormal blood vessels around the tendon causing pain and inflammation.
+Achilles Tendon Embolization (ATE) is an advanced, non-surgical procedure that targets the abnormal blood vessels around the tendon that cause pain and inflammation.

 Benefits of Achilles Tendon Embolization